 - According to the American Cancer Society, men have a 1 in 2 chance of developing some form of invasive cancer.
 Women have a 1 in 3 chance.
 Not only that, but cancer has become the leading killer of children in recent years.

-- The American Academy of Allergy, Asthma, and Immunology claims that “then number of people with asthma continue to grow.”
+- The American Academy of Allergy, Asthma, and Immunology claims that “then number of people with asthma continues to grow.”
 In 2009, 8% of the US population had asthma, up from 7% in 2000.

 - According to the American Heart Association, “The number of people diagnosed with heart failure is increasing and projected to rise by 46 percent by 2030.”